zfz1120/LearningNotes/Robotics/Modern Robotics Mechanics planning control/docs/机器人学之刚体运动算法（C语言）.md

 	#define		PI					3.14159265358979323846
 	//if the norm of vector is near zero(< 1.0E-6),regard as zero.
 	#define		ZERO_VALUE			1.0E-6
+	//number of joints,be used when Compute the Jacobian.

 	/**
-	*@brief Description:use GrublersFormula calculate The number of degrees of freedom of a mechanism with links and joints.
+	*@brief			Description:use GrublersFormula calculate The number of degrees of
+	*				freedom of a mechanism with links and joints.
 	*@param[in]		N		the number of links( including the ground ).
 	*@param[in]		m		the number of degrees of freedom of a rigid body
 	*						(m = 3 for planar mechanisms and m = 6 for spatial mechanisms).